 - Active student organizations that include the Society of Professional Journalists, National Press Photographers Association, Maryland Association of Black Journalists, National Association of Hispanic Journalists, AP Sports Editors Association and Association of Women in Sports Media.

 - On-campus media opportunities starting as a freshman working with WMUC radio, The Diamondback student newspaper and five other campus publications.
 You can even volunteer with CNS’s Maryland Dateline student newscast at UMTV.
+Love sports?
+We have a number of student-run sports reporting groups including The Left Bench and Stories Beneath the Shell.

 - Opportunities and programs offered by the Shirley Povich Center for Sports Journalism and the Hubert H. Humphrey Journalism Fellowship Program.

-- The Merrill College hosts the National headquarters of the National Association of Black Journalists and the Society for Features Journalism.
+- Merrill College hosts the National headquarters of the National Association of Black Journalists and the Society for Features Journalism.